SeeedDocument/Seeed-WiKi/docs/Grove-Alcohol_Sensor.md

 | Analog A1   | SCL            |
 | Analog A0   | DAT            |

-You can gain the present voltage through the DAT pin of sensor.
-Sensitivity can be regulated by rotating the potentiometer. <font color="Red">Please note the best preheat time of the sensor is above 48 hours</font>.
+You can gain the present voltage through the DAT pin of sensor. <font color="Red">Please note the best preheat time of the sensor is above 48 hours</font>.
 For the detailed information about the Alcohol sensor please refer to the datasheet.

 ![](https://raw.githubusercontent.com/SeeedDocument/Grove-Alcohol_Sensor/master/img/Twig_Alcohol_Sensor_Connected_To_Seeeduino_via_BaseStem.jpg)